andrymldni/andrymldni/README.md

 <h2><img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/People/Boy.png" alt="Boy" width="25" height="25" /> About Me</h2>
  <div align="justify"><p>
-  Hi there!
-I'm a sixth-semester student majoring in data science at the Universitas Pembangunan Nasional Veteran East Java.
-I absolutely love exploring new things, especially those related to the world of data and technology.
-Despite frequently facing tight deadlines, I've mastered the art of time management.
-I always strive hard to achieve my academic goals.
+  I am a sixth-semester student majoring in data science at Universitas Pembangunan Nasional Veteran East Java.
+I enjoy exploring the world of data and technology, managing my time effectively, and collaborating on group projects.
+In addition to academic tasks, I have a keen interest in experimenting with Machine Learning and have proficiency in programming languages such as Python, SQL, and PHP.
+I am enthusiastic about witnessing the ongoing technological developments and hope that my knowledge will be beneficial in the future.

-I'm the kind of person who feels genuinely happy when contributing ideas or assistance to group projects.
-I enjoy collaborating with teammates and supporting each other.
-Even though this major is quite serious, I believe we can make the learning environment more exciting and enjoyable.

-That's why I don't just enjoy tackling academic tasks but also experimenting with Machine Learning.
-I've got a good command of various programming languages like Python, SQL, and Tensorflow.

-I'm thrilled to witness the ongoing development of technology and its impact on everyday life.
-Hopefully, the knowledge I gain will be beneficial to many people in the future.
 Let's learn and grow together! 😊
  </p></div>

 <details>